 Building both short- and long-term plans are crucial.
 To implement hybrids in a fleet operation, fleet managers should consider all vehicle types, establish a company policy for environmental responsibility, set fleet goals for vehicle miles per gallon, and consider telematics for such cost-cutting measures as route optimization and reduced idling times.

-As commercial fleets accept hybrids and alternative fuels, we will improve our enviroment and increase U.S. energy independence from petroleum products.
+As commercial fleets accept hybrids and alternative fuels, we will improve our environment and increase U.S. energy independence from petroleum products.
 When considering hybrid vehicles or alternative fuels, strategic planning is crucial to ensure vehicle selections meet both environmental and business performance goals.
-WT

-Dan Kratz is truck operations manager at GE Capital Solutions Fleet Services.
-He may be reached at [email protected]
+About the Author: Dan Kratz is the truck operations manager at GE Capital Solutions Fleet Services.

 Originally posted on Work Truck Online